mavlink/qgc-dev-guide/en/command_line_options.md

 Option | Description
 --- | ---
-`--clear-settings` | Clears the app settings.
+`--clear-settings` | Clears the app settings (reverts *QGroundControl* back to default settings).
 `--logging:full` | Turns on full logging.
 See [Console Logging](https://docs.qgroundcontrol.com/en/SettingsView/console_logging.html#logging-from-the-command-line).
 `--logging:full,LinkManagerVerboseLog,ParameterLoaderLog` | Turns on full logging and turns off the following listed comma-separated logging options.
-`--logging:LinkManagerLog,PraameterLoaderLog` | Turns on the specified comma separated logging options `--unittest:name` | Runs the specified unit test.
+`--logging:LinkManagerLog,ParameterLoaderLog` | Turns on the specified comma separated logging options `--unittest:name` | (Debug builds only) Runs the specified unit test.
 Leave off `:name` to run all tests.
-`--unittest-stress:name` | Runs the specified unit test 20 times in a row.
+`--unittest-stress:name` | (Debug builds only) Runs the specified unit test 20 times in a row.
 Leave off :name to run all tests.
 `--fake-mobile` | Simulates running on a mobile device.
 `--test-high-dpi` | Simulates running *QGroundControl* on a high DPI device.

+Notes:
+* Unit tests are included in debug builds automatically (as part of *QGroundControl*). *QGroundControl* runs under the control of the unit test (it does not start normally).